AlexanderDJackson/cs467/knapsack/README.md

 cargo run -- -h
 ```

 This will show you the help page for the various options that are supported.
-You can also build the project for better performance with this command:
+The `--` is important, it signifies that you're no longer supplying arguments for `cargo`, but for the program `cargo` is running.
+You can also build the project for better performance and not worry about the `--` with this command:

 ```
 cargo build --release